 By pulling from each child’s innate gifts, we help them rise, like the ancient phoenix, above their challenges to build confidence and achieve greater fulfillment and success in the world.

 The Phoenix Center was founded in 1991 by Dr. Geraldine A. Gibbia, Ph.D. and Dr. Douglas Berrian, Ed.D. with 16 students and 12 staff.
 Today, under the leadership of Executive Director Julie Mower, M.A.
-Ed., The Phoenix Center employs 196 staff that serves 145 students with autism and multiple disabilities, from 62 districts and 10 New Jersey counties.
+Ed., The Phoenix Center employs approximately 200 staff that serve students with autism and multiple disabilities, from 58+ districts and 8+ New Jersey counties.
 This growth showcases the outstanding reputation we have earned among parents, school districts and professionals.
 With the increase in national autism diagnoses and the number of students that now require one-to-one paraprofessional aides, our school is poised and well-equipped for even greater future growth, and for the educational and therapeutic needs of our special needs students and their families.